peopleinfo/worm-zone/.trae/documents/worm-zone-prd.md

-# Worm Zone - Product Requirements Document
+# Snake Zone - Product Requirements Document

 ## 1. Product Overview

-Worm Zone is a real-time multiplayer snake-style game designed for mobile devices in landscape mode.
+Snake Zone is a real-time multiplayer snake-style game designed for mobile devices in landscape mode.
 Players compete in shared rooms with up to 3 participants, with AI bots filling empty slots to ensure engaging gameplay.

 The game targets mobile users seeking quick, competitive multiplayer experiences with seamless room-based matchmaking and social gameplay features.